Videos show people are not practising social distancing at mall entrances

 Others urged the public to keep safe and turn back when there were long queues.
 They wondered whether it was really necessary to go to the mall, or whether it was the Singapore past-time of “I-see-people-queue-I-also-queue.”

-With gatherings having been limited to 250 participants, everybody is wondering when there will be more stringent safe distancing measures in other places where there are many people, such as on buses and trains. /TISG
+With all events and mass gatherings deferred or cancelled, regardless of size, and Singaporeans advised to avoid holding and participating in social events and gatherings involving more than 10 persons at any one time, everybody is wondering when there will be more stringent safe distancing measures in other places where there are many people, such as on buses and trains. /TISG

 Read related: